 - a valid Texas teaching certificate,

-- a minimum of two years' teaching experience, and
+- service record showing a minimum of two years' teaching experience, and

 - curriculum vitae/resume

 Students pursuing the Texas Principal Certification will be required to complete the following before enrolling in the School Mgmt.
 Internship courses:

 - Successful mastery (>=80%) on the TexEs qualifying exam,